John F. Kennedy assassination rifle: Later history

 The lower court's decision was reversed on appeal in July 1966, with the appellate court holding that "There is no provision in the Federal Firearms Act requiring a purchaser to use his true name when ordering weapons from a dealer licensed under the Act", and that the government would have to acquire title to the weapons by condemnation.
 Thereafter, in November 1966, the U.S. Attorney General, acting under the authority provided by Public Law 89-318, published his determination that the various items considered by the Warren Commission, including the weapons which were the subject of the forfeiture proceeding, should be acquired by the United States.
-Upon the publication of the Attorney General's determination, "all rights, title, and interest in and to" the weapons "vested in the United States".
+Upon the publication of the Attorney General's determination, "all rights, title, and interest in and to" the weapons "shall be vested in the United States".

 The buyer sued the U.S. government for damages of $5 million for the taking of the weapons, but his claim was rejected by the court, which set the case for trial, and wrote:

 King's claim was heard at trial in federal court in 1969, where a twelve-person jury agreed with the government's contention that Lee Oswald had abandoned the rifle in 1963, therefore Marina Oswald had no claim to it or a right of sale.
 King received no compensation for the rifle's taking by the federal government, although he did receive $350 in compensation for the government's taking of the pistol found on Oswald at his arrest, which King had also purchased from Marina Oswald.

 The rifle is listed in the online inventory of the National Archives and Records Administration Building in College Park, Maryland.
-The Sixth Floor Museum in Dallas has another example of this rifle on display.
+The Sixth Floor Museum in Dallas has a duplicate rifle on display.